gilch/hissp/docs/style_guide.rst

 ================

 The remaining rules are more a matter of that *practical consistency*.
-Exactly what rules *implement* that consistency matters much less than the consistency itself.
+Exactly what rules *implement* that consistency matter much less than the consistency itself.
+Know the reasons for the rules, so you know when to break them.
+Some differences of opinion are merely taste.
-This is not always black and white, but that doesn't mean all shades of gray are the same.
+It's not always black and white, but that doesn't mean all shades of gray are the same either.
-There may be better and worse approaches, while other differences are merely taste.
+Use your best judgement.

 Lisp is one of the oldest programming languages in common use.
 It has splintered into many dialects (Lissp among them),